 The significance of the cathedral's chronology for this discussion is that despite Pisan awareness of and interest in Islamic art and architecture, ablaq does not appear in the earliest part of the building (presumably the part consecrated in 1118) but only later, after the Crusader conquest of Jerusalem.
 The ablaq, then, does not come from the architecture of Islamic Spain or some lost architectural tradition somewhere in the Maghrib or Sicily.

 Figure 5.
-Pisa, archivolt of the Church of San Sepolcro (this illustration is an image on the site of the Associazione Stilepisano).
+Pisa, archivolt of the Church of San Sepolcro (October 2015: this illustration was taken from the now-defunct web site (www.stilepisano.it) of the Associazione Stilepisano).

 Across town, on the south bank of the Arno, stands the Church of San Sepolcro.
 Like other centrally planned churches of the same name it must have been intended to recall or suggest the Rotunda of the Church of the Holy Sepulchre in Jerusalem.
 Its importance is that it provides a better date for the adoption of ablaq than the cathedral: the complex including it was in existence by 1113 and the exterior archivolts of two of its doors are in ablaq.14